migrateshop/alibaba-clone/README.md

 1. **Customizable:** While our script comes with essential features, it's also customizable to suit your specific business needs and branding requirements.

-1. **Scalability:** As your business grows, our clone script can easily scale to accommodate more users, products, and transactions.
+1. **Scalability:** As your business grows, our  script can easily scale to accommodate more users, products, and transactions.

 1. **Access to Global Market:** With an online marketplace, you can reach customers worldwide, expanding your market reach and potential revenue.

-1. **Built-in Security Features:** Our clone script includes built-in security features to protect your platform from threats and ensure safe transactions for your users.
+1. **Built-in Security Features:** Our Alibaba Clone App script includes built-in security features to protect your platform from threats and ensure safe transactions for your users.

 1. **Mobile Responsive:** In today's mobile-centric world, our script is designed to be responsive, ensuring a seamless user experience across devices.